 Police in an unmarked car will rarely pull over a motorist.
 If you find yourself in this situation, advise the person that you are calling 911 to confirm their identity.
 A real police officer will have no problem with this.
 Someone pretending to be an officer may attempt to flee the area to avoid arrest.

 6. Make a Scene

 There may come a time when someone approaches your vehicle and you know that you are in a bad situation.
 Lay on the horn.
 Criminals do not want to draw attention to themselves.
 The best thing that you can do in a situation like this is to make a scene.
 Yell, honk, flash your lights — do anything you can to draw attention to yourself.

 If you are injured in an accident in Charlotte, you may have the legal right to compensation for your injuries.
-Reach out to our experienced personal injury attorneys today for a free consultation.
+Reach out to our experienced car accident injury attorneys in Charlotte and throughout North Carolina today for a free consultation.
 We will discuss your injuries with you, including how they occurred, and advise you of your legal options.
 Call today.